FAIRChemistry/EnzymePynetics/specifications/EnzymeKinetics.md

   - Description: Time-course data of an individual reaction.
   - Multiple: True

-#### StoichiometryTypes
+#### ReactantTypes

-Measurement data can eighter be substrate or product
+Measurement data can eighter be substrate or product.

 ```python
 SUBSTRATE = "substrate"